Pi-Squared-Inc/proof-checker-public/Performance.md

 0.1.11-48
 ```

-The `∞` on the performance tables means that the example didn't finish executing
-after 6 hours or was killed by the OS due to lack of memory.
+The `∞` symbol in the performance tables indicate that the example either did not finish executing after 6 hours or was terminated by the OS due to lack of memory.